djkjohnston/ML_from_scratch_GA_DSI_Capstone/Presentations/DJohnston_MachineLearningFromScratch_Report.md

 #### Critique

-As seen above, my implimentation does not scale well at all.
+As seen above, my implementation does not scale well at all.
 This is because I create a queue of case-pairs using `itertools` that are then ordered base on the distance measurement.
-In general working with `numpy` means working without persistant indices.
+In general working with `numpy` means working without persistent indices.
 It has been a challenge to work around this limitation but still identify the proper cases to group.

 Future development efforts would seek to address this scalability issue.
 I am unsure of the best solution, but it would likely exclude the use of `itertools`.
-I'd also like to explore how to convert the cluster history into a dendrogram, which is a visualization to show the itterative clustering.
+I'd also like to explore how to convert the cluster history into a dendrogram, which is a visualization to show the iterative clustering.